SNN0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Variables
 The variables in the dataset inculude:
-#### 1.Subject: An identifier for the volunteer who performed the activity.
+#### 1. Subject: An identifier for the volunteer who performed the activity.
-#### 2.Activity: The type of activity performed by the volunteer (e.g., Walking, Sitting, Laying).
+#### 2. Activity: The type of activity performed by the volunteer (e.g., Walking, Sitting, Laying).
-#### 3.Measurement variables: These variables represent the mean and standard deviation of various accelerometer and gyroscope measurements.
+#### 3. Measurement variables: These variables represent the mean and standard deviation of various accelerometer and gyroscope measurements.
 The names of these variables follow the pattern "mean()" and "std()" respectively, as described in the feature selection section of the dataset.

 ### Feature Selection